 Every year leaders around the world make an honest effort to become exceptional leaders through the creation of New Year’s Resolutions – most of which is never achieved.
 Consequently, they fall back into the same

 Servant Leadership practices are intrinsically motivating.
 That said, all forms and practices of leadership are motivating to some extent, but most do not motivate employees and team members to higher lives of enthusiasm.
-Maslow’s Hierarchy of motivation suggests that the highest level of motivation provides for opportunities of personal growth.
-Ideally, individual motivation, i.e. personal
+Maslow’s Hierarchy of motivation suggests that the highest level of motivation provides opportunities for personal growth.
+Ideally, individual motivation, i.e., personal enthusiasm

 Are you fully satisfied with the growing uncivil culture magnified through movies, TV programs and society in general?

 How does it affect your leadership, more specifically your “serving the needs of others” nature, which your behaviors broadcasts to those with whom you interact?

 The servant-leader knows empathy is one of the twelve characteristics of servant leadership.
 Obviously, when leading from the heart, as is the intent of a serving leader, one has to exercise extreme patience, compassion, and understanding in their day-to-day interaction with others.
 Be that as it may, just how empathetic should one be in their

 Multiple intelligences are rarely if ever, talked about in leadership circles.
 Two that might be discussed are intellectual intelligence (IQ) and Emotional Intelligence (EQ).
 Frames Of Mind by Howard Gardner mentioned seven types of multiple intelligence in human beings.
 Gardner argues that there is a wide range of cognitive abilities and that strength or weakness in